Did you know:

 According to Suzette Pereira, Ph.D., “Most people think that sarcopenia only impacts people in nursing homes or other long-term care facilities, but these findings show that is simply not the case.
 That’s why it’s important for adults and physicians to take nutrition seriously and evaluate whether people are getting the nutrients needed to maintain muscle health as they age.”

 No question about it.
 Sarcopenia does no one any good whatsoever.
-From increasing your chances of an early death to destroying the quality of your life, sarcopenia is a monster that must be fought tooth-and-nail.
+From increasing your chances of early death to destroying the quality of your life, sarcopenia is a monster that must be fought tooth-and-nail.

 Check Out the Grim Statistics of Sarcopenia